+-iogrp iogroup name | iogroup id

--iogrp iogroup_name | iogroup_id (Required) Specifies the I/O group to which you want to add this node.
+(Required) Specifies the I/O group that you want to add this node to.

 This command adds a new node to the cluster.
 You can obtain a list of candidate nodes (those that are not already assigned to a cluster) by issuing the svcinfo lsnodecandidate command.